misterGF/pQuery/README.md

 ## USAGE
-*Types can be button, div, form, textField, link or radioButton.*
+*Types can be button, div, form, input or a.*